-- Traditions are changing and women are working from the home and outside.
+- Traditions are changing, and women are working from the home and outside.
 However, they are discreet about their careers.

-In her book, Women, Power and the Academy: From Rhetoric to Reality, Mary-Louise Kearney, states that there is a misconception about the status and roles of Arab females, pointing out that throughout Islamic history many women have reached high positions in government.
+In her book, Women, Power and the Academy: From Rhetoric to Reality, Mary-Louise Kearney states that there is a misconception about the status and roles of Arab females, pointing out that throughout Islamic history many women have reached high positions in government.

 Children imitate the example given by their parents.
 Boys learn to be 'men' from an early age, to protect the women of the family and take on responsibilities outside the house.
 Daughters are taught to run the house.
 They receive praise for feminine traits.
 Children do not leave home until they marry.
 Often one son will live at home after marriage, to care for his parents' needs.

-Respect for old people is another value that can be traced to the Koran.
+Respect for older individuals is another value that can be traced to the Koran.
 In Sūrat al-Isrāʼ, god commands that the elderly are esteemed, treated dutifully, and spoken to gently and politely.
 Consequently, they are consulted on all matters, even though their advice may not be followed.
 There is still a tradition of family business, so fathers and sons sit together to discuss everything related to work and the household.
 The healthcare support system is weak, so young women rely on their mothers and grandmothers during childbirth and in the childcare that follows.

-In the Arab world, privacy is another cultural value which stems back to the Koran.
+In the Arab world, privacy is another cultural value, which stems back to the Koran.
 People do not discuss their concerns outside the family.
 If a person talks disparagingly about a relative or speaks of private affairs to an outsider, he is frowned upon.

 Privacy in the Home